Bronya-Rand/reimagined-couscous/README.md

 TBD.
 This is mainly a hobby project though if people *really* want more, I guess I can make this into a thing and a service.

 ### Possible "lewd" bots?
 Not on Github obviously (separate Rentry page) but technically... "any bot can be lewded" if you try hard enough.
-Or you can just add lewd marks in the characters' PList in SillyTavern and be off with your day with your waifu.
+Or you can just add lewd marks in the characters' PList or make lewd A/N (Author Notes) in SillyTavern and be off with your day with your waifu.

 ### Commissions?
 As I said, this is a hobby.
 But if there is demand and people want to shell out a few bucks I guess I can do so.
 But I will require a large pool of data first.

 ### Why Github over Rentry?
-Because I wanted to have it placed somewhere I can remember down the road and like fancy. :p
+Because I wanted to have it placed somewhere I can remember down the road.
+(I also like fancy. :p)